YohanCS/anki-mass-generation/README.md

 ## ✨ Features

 ### 🧠 **Intelligent Explanations**
-- Automatically generates contextual explanations for target words based on a definition (optional), example sentence, and usage.
+- Automatically generates contextual explanations for target words based on an example sentence and usage.
 - Choose any OpenAI text model (eg, GPT-4.1, GPT-4o, GPT-3.5) for accurate, beginner-friendly explanations
 - Customizable prompts to match your learning style and level